LonamiWebs/Telethon/readthedocs/extra/examples/chats-and-channels.rst

     from datetime import datetime, timedelta

-    # Restricting an user for 7 days, only allowing view/send messages.
+    # Restricting a user for 7 days, only allowing view/send messages.
     #
     # Note that it's "reversed".
 You must set to ``True`` the permissions
     # you want to REMOVE, and leave as ``None`` those you want to KEEP.